 When I posted my last tuna noodle casserole recipe, a few of you asked for a version that didn’t require a cream based soup.
 While using the cream based soup makes this meal super easy, I do understand wanting a healthier version, plus the price of cream soups is going up!

 This cream soup free tuna casserole was a big hit with my family, and it is definitely going to replace my old recipe!

 - 6 Tablespoons butter

 - 1 bag egg noodles

-- Mix in tuna, 1 cup of cheese, peas, and spices.
+- Mix in tuna, 1 cup cheese, peas, and spices.

-- Cover and bake for 15 minutes at 350 degrees.
+- Pour into the prepared baking dish.
+Cover with foil and bake for 15 minutes at 350 degrees.

 - Remove foil, top with the remaining cheese and cook an additional 5 minutes.